SamirIngley/Desktop-Profiles/README.md

 Future updates:
 - needs to handle trailing space when deleting apps
 - need to be able to close apps and urls too
+- DRY for reading profile
+- instead of appending to profile, look for blank line!